Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 ##### CoolIntegrationSourceValidationDelegate

-The `CoolIntegrationSourceValidationDelegate` is a class that validates the specific fields with network calls.
-Currently, the methods of the `CoolIntegrationSourceValidationDelegate` return the `FieldValidationResult`s which are then used to compose the `ValidationResult`.

-We need to update this class to utilize the `TargetValidationResult`s instead of the outdated `FieldValidationResult`s.
+The `CoolIntegrationSourceValidationDelegate` is a class that validates concrete fields with network calls.
+Currently, the methods of the `CoolIntegrationSourceValidationDelegate` return the `FieldValidationResult`s, which are used then to compose the `ValidationResult`.
+As the `ValidationResult` is now composed with `TargetValidationResult` instances, we should update the delegate to return such instances instead of `FieldValidationResult`s.

 ##### CoolIntegrationSourceValidator